MaastrichtU-IDS/extract-dailymed-spl/README.md

 ## Clone

 This project has a `git submodule` where the data are stored on a hugging face git repository.
+This module uses git large file storage.
 Use the following to automatically extract and set up the submodule when cloning the repository

 ```
+git lfs install
 git clone --recurse-submodules https://github.com/MaastrichtU-IDS/extract-dailymed-spl
 ```